UCyborg/BerserkerQuake2/README.md

 provided you have all needed libraries setup, produce "berserker" executable file and game logic library "libgame.so".
 These libraries are:

-libjpeg8
+libjpeg (v8)
-libpng (v1.2.* or compatible)
+libpng
 libogg
 libvorbis
 libvorbisfile
-SDL2
+SDL2 (v2.0.4 or newer recommended)
 zlib

 Please note that you must install 32-bit versions of these libraries because 64-bit issues are yet to be resolved.
-Depending on your environment, you may need to make minor adjustments to the makefile or your environment (eg. 64-bit Ubuntu doesn't create proper symlinks to 32-bit libraries).

 Code::Blocks project files are also provided.